meganz/MEGAchat/Readme.md

  - Our version of strophe (https://code.developers.mega.co.nz/messenger/strophe-native, see readme for it's own dependencies).
  No need to explicitly build it, will be done by the Karere build system.
  - `libevent2` - at least 2.0.x
+ - `openssl` - needed by the SDK, webrtc, strophe and Karere itself.
  - Native WebRTC stack from Chrome, see below for build instructions for it.
  - The Mega SDK.
 Check out the repository, configure the SDK in a minimalistic way - without image libs etc.
  Only the crypto and HTTP functionality is needed.
 Install crypto++ and libcurl globally in the system, because the Karere